 As seen in The Telegraph: find cover from the stock market and invest in private companies

-The article covers five opportunities: Maven Income and Growth VCT and Octopus Titan VCT, alongside three single company EIS investments, CityUnscripted, a global tours and experiences operator, Firglas, which aims to mass-produce protein from algae and Wi-5 Technologies, which allows brands to use Wi-Fi hotspots as an advertising and payment channel.
+The article covers five opportunities: venture capital trusts Maven Income & Growth VCT and Octopus Titan VCT, and three single company EIS investments: CityUnscripted, a global tours and experiences operator, Firglas, which aims to mass-produce protein from algae, and Wi-5 Technologies, which allows brands to use Wi-Fi hotspots as an advertising and payment channel.

 Wealth Club is the only service giving experienced investors access to all five investments.